+[VENT 621]Control logic is depicted schematically in Figure 5.8.5 and described in the following subsections.
+In Figure 5.8.5, OA-min is Voz.

-Control logic is depicted schematically in Figure 5.8.5 and described in the following subsections.
-In Figure 5.8.5, OA-min is Voz (if using ASHRAE Standard 62.1 ventilation logic) or Zone-Abs-OA-min (if using California Title 24 ventilation logic).
+[VENT T24]Control logic is depicted schematically in Figure 5.8.5 and described in the following subsections.
+In Figure 5.8.5, OA-min is Zone-Abs-OA-min.